OCNS/SoftwareWG/content/pages/20220422-software-wg-tutorials-at-cns-2022.rst

 :slug: software-wg-satellite-tutorials-at-cns-2022
 :status: hidden

-The Software Working Group is organising a series of satellite tutorials at `CNS*2022`_.
+The Software Working Group is organising a series of free satellite tutorials at `CNS*2022`_.
 The tutorials will be conducted online, two weeks prior to the actual conference in Melbourne, and participation will be free of charge.